panin-anan/pcl_processing_ros2/README.md

 # SAMXL_pointcloud_area_detection

 ## Overview
-Code to perform automated testing of material removal using a pneumatic grinder.
+Code to perform volume loss calculation between two point clouds: before grinding and after grinding, scanned by laser line scanner.
-It uses a laser line scanner on a UR16 to create a scan of the test plate.
-The grinder is then engaged and grinds away material for a set force, rpm, and duration.
-A second scan is then performed to measure the amount of material removed.
+The node works in conjuction with data_gathering.
 The test data is recorded using rosbags.

 ## Installation